PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 Tests done on Jetson Nano demonstrated practical usage on this embedded platform.
 Accuracy remains generally the same either on a desktop machine or Jetson Nano device.
 The only significant difference is the speed performance.
-Stable 100 fps using a small version of yolov5 and 30 fps of extra-large version dropped down respectively to 15 fps on yolov5s and 1.6 fps on yolov5x.
+Stable 100 fps using a small version of yolov5 and 30 fps of the extra-large version dropped down respectively to 15 fps on yolov5s and 1.6 fps on yolov5x.
 This showcase makes an enormous difference by matching 472 GFLOPs on Jetson Nano GPU to 8873 GFLOPs on Nvidia GTX 1080 graphics card.

-Additionally, I noticed that by the increasing numbers of iterations during training, the tendency of detecting is focused only on the entire object.
+Additionally, I noticed that by the increasing number of iterations during training, the tendency of detecting is focused only on the entire object.
 In other words, it is going to detect only fully filled 1.25l Coca-Cola plastic bottles with high precision, because all images consisted of this object sort.